Januto30/SearchEngine-IRWA_2025/IRWA-2025-part-4/README.md

 echo 'export GEOIP_DB_PATH="/path/to/your/GeoLite2-City.mmdb"' | sudo tee -a ~/.zshrc grep -n GEOIP_DB_PATH ~/.zshrc || true
 ```
+**Note: It will ask for a password.
+Introduce the password you use to log in in your computer.**
 Reload zshrc in this terminal and display the variable
 ```
 source ~/.zshrc